ericgj/json-schema-valid/Readme.md

   }
   ```

-, the resulting error message when x is null ('x type is null, expected string')
+, the resulting error message when x is null ('x type is null, expected
-is too internal a description of the condition.
-The `non-null` format allows
+string') can be too internal a description of the condition.
+The `non-null`
-a more domain-specific description: 'x is missing'.
-Similarly, the `non-blank`
+format allows a more domain-specific description: 'x is missing'.
+Similarly,
-format considers both *null* and *zero-length string* values to be *missing*.
+the `non-blank` format considers both *null* and *zero-length string* values
+to be *missing*.

 ## API